Military spouse recognized as finalist for Alaska Young Professional of the Year Award

+JOINT BASE ELMENDORF-RICHARDSON, Alaska — As a military spouse, integrating into civilian life can be challenging.
+Building connections and finding mentors is crucial, but requires understanding the language and culture of the community.

-Stephany Pippin, a public affairs specialist assigned to the 11th Air Force Public Affairs Office, second from left, poses with members of the Alaska Young Professionals on Thursday, April 4th in Anchorage.
-Pippin was nominated for, and was a finalist for, the Alaska Young Professional of the Year award for 2023, highlighting her dedication to both her career and community engagement.
-(Courtesy photo)
+Stephany Pippin, a public affairs specialist assigned to the 11th Air Force Public Affairs Office, was nominated for Alaska Young Professional of the Year award for 2023 during a ceremony Thursday, April 4 in Anchorage, Alaska.

+Despite not winning the award, Pippin's nomination highlights her dedication to both her career and community engagement.

+“Serving the community is about connection, it offers a chance to support each other and see successes in each other’s goals,” said Pippin, who works at Joint Base Elmendorf-Richardson.
+“For me, that means bringing together the community and fulfilling my passion of linking others together to accomplish their ideas and initiatives through time, talent and experiences.”

 |Date Taken: